Skip to main content Skip to secondary navigation

 Rhetorical Assignment

-In the RA you will use rhetorical concepts to analyze how an author makes an argument rhetorically, and why they make the argument the way they do.
-For example, you might look at an op-ed about animal testing, an article on animal cognition, or an essay which focuses on anthropomorphism.
-This assignment is designed to introduce you to basic rhetorical concepts, strategies of persuasion, and the complexity of rhetorical situations.
+In the RA you will analyze, through an examination of the concepts, theories, and methods they use, how a scholar makes an argument rhetorically, and why they make the argument the way they do.
+For example, you might look at an academic journal article about animal testing, animal-human communication in a specific social context, or about anthropomorphism in an animated movie.
+This assignment is designed to introduce you to strategies academics employ in their writing, and the complexity of rhetorical situations.

 Texts in Conversation